websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/hiding-the-configuration-ui.md

 Identify the configuration interface with the `@Component` annotation.
 Note that the `configuration.pid` in the `Component` annotation must match the fully qualified class name of the configuration interface.

-Write your own logic for the interface's `isVisible` method.
+Write your own logic for the interface's `isVisible()` method.
 The example project uses a simple logic to check the boolean setting of G8V3 Able Configuration.
-Your application's configuration UI will be hidden or displayed based on your logic.
+In your application, design your own programming logic to hide or show the configuration UI.